AlizadeAlireza/uni_dbms_project/README.md

     5. year
     6. back to main menu

-2. help/about :

-    a script that have text

-    1. back to main menu

-3. student panel :
+        1. student panel :

             1. show the COT table ---> for see the courses:
                 - back to student panel
             2. show the student information:
                 - back to student panel
             3. student STCOT for every course std has:
                 - back to student panel
             4. average :
                 - calculate
                 - by terms
                 - by all
                 - back to student panel

             5. getting courses: adding to STCOT ---> condition :

             6. back to main menu

-4. admin panel :
+        4. admin panel : ----> create table and fetch to get the validation

     1.

+2. help/about :

+    a script that have text

+    1. back to main menu

 5. exit